TRACFIN: what it is and how to file a déclaration de soupçon

 - Investment service providers under MiFID II

-- Crypto-asset service providers (PSAN under the previous regime, CASPs under MiCA)
+- Crypto-asset service providers (PSAN under the prior regime, CASPs under MiCA)

 - Crowdfunding service providers

-- Notaries, lawyers, accountants and other regulated professionals when handling regulated transactions
+- Notaries, lawyers, accountants and other regulated professionals for regulated transactions

-For a passporting EMI / PI, activity in France triggers the obligation as a function of the activity carried on in France — see our AML representative across the EU piece for how the named-person obligation interacts.
+For a passporting EMI or PI, the obligation attaches to the activity carried on in France — see AML representative across the EU for how the named-person obligation interacts with passporting.

 3. The two named roles — déclarant and correspondant

-- Déclarant TRACFIN — the signatory of every déclaration de soupçon.
-Must have authority to commit the firm to the filing.
+- Déclarant TRACFIN — the signatory of every déclaration de soupçon, with authority to commit the firm to the filing.
 France-resident expected.

 - Correspondant TRACFIN — the day-to-day liaison who receives intelligence requests and operational communications.
 Often distinct from the déclarant, though small firms combine the roles.

-Both are notified to TRACFIN through the ERMES portal at appointment.
-Changes are notified within fifteen days.
+Both are notified to TRACFIN through the ERMES portal at appointment, and changes are notified promptly thereafter.

 4. What constitutes a soupçon

-- Sums or operations that the firm knows, suspects, or has reasonable grounds to suspect derive from offences punishable by more than a year of imprisonment, or from tax fraud, or from the financing of terrorism
+- Sums or operations the firm knows, suspects, or has reasonable grounds to suspect derive from offences punishable by more than a year of imprisonment, from tax fraud, or from terrorism financing

 - Operations whose economic justification or lawful purpose is not apparent

-- Operations particularly complex, of an unusually large amount, or carried out in unusual circumstances
+- Operations that are particularly complex, unusually large, or carried out in unusual circumstances

-- Operations involving high-risk jurisdictions designated by the EU Commission or by France’s own list
+- Operations involving high-risk jurisdictions on the EU or French lists

-For payments firms, the operational reality is that transaction-monitoring rules detect candidates; a human investigator triages; the named déclarant signs off after internal investigation; the SAR is filed.
+Operationally: transaction-monitoring rules detect candidates, a human investigator triages, the déclarant signs off after internal investigation, and the SAR is filed.

 5. The ERMES portal